kantologist/kantologist.github.io/posts/my-first-blog-post/index.rst

 1. catalogue of my ideas

-2. A window for engaging the people in argumentative and interesting topics in various fields of studies
+2. A window for engaging people in argumentative and interesting topics in various fields of studies

 3. an avenue of teaching stuffs I have learnt that I think others could benefit from.